Automated Test Validators for Flaky Cyber-Physical System Simulators: Approach and Evaluation: Introduction

+Our evaluation compares GP-based and ML-based approaches for constructing test validators with respect to accuracy, robustness, and alignment, across five case-study systems spanning networking, autonomous driving, and aerospace domains (Section~\ref{sec:eval}).
+The main findings are summarized as follows:

-\begin{enumerate}[label = (\arabic*), leftmargin = 3em] \item[(1)] Using GP with Ochiai is most effective for generating assertion-based test oracles.
-Specifically, test oracles generated by GP with Ochiai are significantly more accurate than those generated by GP with Tarantula or Naish, as well as those generated by DT and DR. Furthermore, GP with Ochiai misclassifies fewer failing tests as passing compared to other techniques, thus reducing the likelihood of masking failures as passes (RQ2 in Section~\ref{sec:eval}).
+\emph{Accuracy:} Using GP with Ochiai is most effective for generating assertion-based test validators.
+Test validators generated by GP with Ochiai are significantly more accurate than those generated by GP with Tarantula or Naish, as well as those generated by DT and DR. Further, GP with Ochiai misclassifies fewer failing tests as passing compared to other techniques, thus reducing the likelihood of masking failures as passes.
+Overall, our test validators with confidence above 90\% achieve an average accuracy of 89\% across case studies in aerospace, networking, and autonomous driving.

-\item[(2)] When using GP with Ochiai, the average variation in test oracle accuracy is approximately 4\%.
-This indicates that the impact on the prediction accuracy of test oracles, caused by pass or fail label inconsistencies, is on average 4\%.
-If such variation is acceptable, practitioners can forgo removing flaky tests -- which require multiple test executions -- from the initial training set, thus reducing costs (RQ3 in Section~\ref{sec:eval}). \end{enumerate}
+\emph{Robustness:} When using GP with Ochiai, the average variation in test validator accuracy is approximately 4\%.
+This indicates that the impact on the prediction accuracy of test validators, caused by pass or fail label inconsistencies, is on average 4\%.
+If such variation is acceptable, practitioners can forgo removing flaky tests -- which require multiple test executions -- from the initial training set, thus reducing costs.

+\emph{Alignment:} Based on a systematic human-subject study, we show that, on average, 80\% of test-validator assertions with confidence above 90\% inferred by GP align with descriptions of preconditions, nominal conditions, and ODD-limit violations in technical standards and empirical or expert-validated studies~\cite{cakepaper, CAKE, ITU-T, J3016_202104, yoneda2019automated, chen2024modeling, lou2024autonomous, wang2025openlka, wang2025empirical, bhandari2020driving, boyapati2023automated, abdessalem2018testing, autopilotbenchmark, federal2009pilot}.
+Another 8.7\% partially match these sources, while the remaining 11.2\% describe conditions not covered in the documentation but deemed plausible low-risk situations or ODD-violation scenarios by the human evaluators in our study.
+Finally, none of the assertions with confidence higher than 90\% in our study contradicted the documentation.

 Our full \textbf{replication package} is available online~\cite{github}.